Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Cluster DT-transformation on -quiver

-\begin{defn} \cite{36} A sequence of cluster mutations is called a \textit{reddening sequence} if the entries of its resulting $C$-matrix are all non-positive.
-If its $C$-matrix is equal to $-I$, it is called the \textit{cluster Donaldson-Thomas (DT) transformation.} \end{defn}
+We now introduce a reddening sequence. \begin{defn} \cite{36} A sequence of cluster mutations is called a \textit{reddening sequence} if all entries of the associated $C$-matrix are nonpositive.
+Furthermore, if the $C$-matrix is exactly $-I$ and the underlying quiver is preserved, the sequence is called a \textit{cluster Donaldson--Thomas (DT) transformation}. \end{defn}

 \begin{prop} If Q admits a reddening sequence, any quiver $Q'$ mutation equivalent to $Q$ also admits a reddening sequence, following from the definition of the $C$-matrix. \end{prop}

 \begin{thm} \cite{9} Suppose that a quiver $Q$ admits a reddening sequence.
 Then, every full subquiver $Q'$ of $Q$ also admits a reddening sequence.
 Hence, $Q$ does not admit a reddening sequence if it contains a full subquiver that does not admit a reddening sequence. \end{thm}